 Magnus Ahlqvist holds a Master of Science in Economics and Business Administration from the Stockholm School of Economics, and a leadership exam from Harvard Business School.
-Previously he has held various management positions in Motorola Mobility, Sony and Sony Ericsson Mobile Communications.
-He is a Director of International Security Ligue.
+Previously he has held various management positions in Motorola Mobility - a Google owned company, Sony and Sony Ericsson Mobile Communications.
+He is the Chair of the International Security Ligue.

-The following changes in Group Management took place during 2021:
+The following changes in Group Management took place during 2022: